Unit Testing

 dockerfile: Dockerfile

-Notice that here we create two Docker images.
+Here we create two Docker images:

-) - The production application uses another Dockerfile
+2. The production application uses another Dockerfile.

-In the example above we used two different dockerfiles, but you could also use a single dockerfile with multi-stage builds and use the target
+In the example above, we used two different Dockerfiles, but you could also use a single Dockerfile with multi-stage builds.
+Use the target directive to stop the image build process at a previous layer that has all the testing tools.

-Creating Test reports
+Creating test reports

-All the ways mentioned above for running unit tests (apart of the first one), can also be used for test reporting.
+All the methods mentioned above for running unit tests, apart from the first method, can also be used for reporting.
+Read all about test results and graphs in test reports.